Instrument/oculus-bridge/docs/javascript_docs.md

 `onConfigUpdate` - **function**, a callback invoked when configuration data is recieved from the server.
 A single argument is passed to this callback, it is a map of the metrics for the head mounted display.
 These metrics are needed when rendering any images for use on the Oculus Rift.

 `onOrientationUpdate` - **function**, invoked whenever new orientation values are sent from the server (around 60 Hz).
-The four quaternion values are passed to the callback as individual arguments.
+A single object is passed to this callback, containing the quaternion values in the same format as the `getOrientation` method.

+`onAccelerationUpdate` - **function**, just like the orientation update, this function is invoked whenever new acceleration values are sent from the server (around 60 Hz).
+A single object is passed to this callback with the same format as the `getAcceleration` method.

 `debug` - **boolean**, default is false, this parameter